-With the pandemic-induced indoor dining restrictions last winter, many bars, and restaurants impressively resisted the notoriously harsh weather and customized outdoor spaces providing warmth with heaters, fire pits, and all sorts of windproof shelters.
+The result was an abundance of customized outdoor spaces filled with heaters, fire pits, and all sorts of windproof shelters.
 One West Loop bar, however, went the extra mile and decided that if we’re dealing with polar problems, why not pay heed to the pioneers of the polar regions?

 If you’re familiar with PB&J you’ll know all about its menu loaded with Neapolitan pizzas, delicious sandwiches, draft beer, and, of course, some exquisite craft cocktails.

 “Warm up at the Ice Bar with one of PB&J’s signature hot cocktails” reads the PB&J announcement “including the Hot & Boozy made with Skrewball peanut butter whiskey, hot chocolate and topped with whipped cream, the “Great Balls of Fire”, featuring Angry Orchard hot cider or the “Irish You Were Here” with Irish whiskey, house-made coffee, and Baileys infused whipped cream.”

 Guests can enjoy the ice bar’s open-air experience and great photo opportunities every night from 5 pm to 10 pm until the bar melts.

 You can head to pbjwestloop.com for the menu, reservations, and more information.